holachek/6301-lab3/README.md

 3. A 100 ohm resistor should be put across J20 for stability of VREF.

 #### Minor
-3. Pad size for C5 is too small for most 1uF film capacitors.
+4. Pad size for C5 is too small for most 1uF film capacitors.
 Suggest to change to 1210 footprint.
-4. Jumpers have 0402 footprint, which have pads that do not short well with manual solder rework.
+5. Jumpers have 0402 footprint, which have pads that do not short well with manual solder rework.
 Suggest to change to 0805 or 1206 footprint.
 Alternatively populate with 0402 0 ohm resistors.
+6. Add a 4k7 ohm pull up resistor on Arduino pin 12 for one-wire parasitic power.

 -------